OGRECave/ogre/Docs/src/tutorials/basictutorials/basictutorial3.md

 With older versions of %Ogre, we had to use the "Terrain Scene Manager" to render terrain in a scene.
 This is a separate SceneManager that runs alongside your other managers.
 The new Ogre Terrain Component doesn't require using a separate manager.
 Since Ogre 1.7 (Cthugha), there are two terrain components: Terrain and Paging.
 The Paging component is used optimize large terrains.
 It will be covered in later tutorials.
 This tutorial will focus largely on the Terrain component.

 To set up the terrain we will focus on two main classes:
-- Ogre::Terrain and
+- Ogre::Terrain, representing one piece of terrain and
-- Ogre::TerrainGroup
+- Ogre::TerrainGroup, holding a series of Terrain pieces.

-The Terrain class represents one chunk of terrain and the TerrainGroup holds a series of Terrain pieces.
-It is used for LOD (Level of Detail) rendering.
+This separation is used for LOD (Level of Detail) rendering.
 LOD rendering reduces the resolution for terrain that is farther away from the camera.
 An individual Terrain object consists of tiles with a material mapped on to them.
 We will use a single TerrainGroup without paging.
 Paging will be covered in later tutorials.

 ## Setting Up the Camera
 Let's first set up our Camera.
 Add the following to the beginning of `setup`: